9ziggy9/gol/README.md

 Space will run/pause the time evolution and allow you to populate the grid.
 Escape to exit.

-NOTES: I know the implementation of boundary conditions in count_neighbors() are very clunky.
+NOTES: I know the implementation of boundary conditions in count_neighbors() is very clunky.
 Perhaps it would be better to increase the field of the game outside the boundaries of the window and deal with them there.